fredericGette/Wp81Wiimote2/README.md

 - Activate the IR camera.
 - Read the inputs of the Wiimotes (buttons, accelerometer, IR data).

-To stop the executable, press Ctrl+C, then disable Bluetooth on the Windows Phone.
+To stop the executable, press Ctrl+C, then disable Bluetooth on the Windows Phone (to finish the pending read events).

+The optional parameter `-v` increase the verbosity of the program.

 ![Example](Capture01.PNG)
 The program displays the inputs received from the Wiimotes.